• Skip to main content

 sliced Brussels sprouts in a pile

-1. Cook spaghetti according to package instructions, drain, rinse with cold water, and set aside.
+1. Cook the spaghetti noodles according to package directions until al dente.
+Reserve some pasta water, drain, and set aside.

 chopsticks with kale sesame noodles over white bowl